-- 1. I visited the crystal waterfalls $\underline{and}$ took samples of the flowing purple liquid. - 2.
+- 1. I visited the crystal waterfalls \underline{and} took samples of the flowing purple liquid. - 2.
 They looked rather like earth spiders but had 12 legs and tiny horns on their heads.

-Try altering sentences from your ideas above, using and or but to add detail 'When' or 'How' please The log uses sentence signposts to tell the reader when or how something is happening.
-The ones used in the log are known technically as 'fronted adverbials' - adverbs (or phrases beginning erbs) that are placed at the front of sentences.
-(When: first, Next, After the at, Then, Afterwards, When I got in, When I got up.
-How : Carefully , Excitedly, Slowly, Without stopping, Quickly, Bravely, Greedily. ) For exam ple: 1.
-Ne xt, I took measurements of wind speed 2.
-Ca refully, I scooped up two of them to take back to the ship.
-Redraft s entences from your ideas above, using fronted adverbials to show d how.
+Try altering s sentences from your ideas above, using and or but to add detail.
+The soil ted when or 'How' please e log uses sentence signposts to tell the reader when or how mething is happening.
+The ones used in the log are known chnically as 'fronted adverbials' - adverbs (or phrases beginning to) that are placed at the front of sentences.
+(When: first, Next, After that, Then, Afterwards, When I got in, When I got up.
+How: xcitedly, Slowly, Without stopping, Quickly, Bravely, Greedily.)
+1. Next, I took measurements of wind speed 2.
+Carefu ılly, I scooped up two of them to take back to the ship.
+Redraft sent when and ho ences from your ideas above, using fronted adverbials to show ow.

+Explain please

-Explain please Now try practising some sentences that will help you explain what you were doing using because to add your explanation.
+Now try practising some sentences that will help you explain what you were doing using because to add your explanation.